~In Davenport proper: Wednesday home delivery

 & cover cropping that help to minimize these chances for crop

-The continued support we have received from our CSA friends over the past eighteen seasons has truly made a difference on our farm.
+The continued support we have received from our CSA friends over the past twenty one seasons has truly made a difference on our farm.
 Both farmers and consumers benefit from the increased security a viable farm economy brings.

 WHAT TO EXPECT